jkvatne/purego-glfw/README.md

 ## Limitations

-- Only standard OpenGl revision 3 is supported.
+- Only standard OpenGl is supported.
 No Vulcan or OpenGL ES.
-- Only Windows 10 or later is supported (Can perhaps work on Windows 7 and 8).
+- Only Windows 10 or later is supported (Can perhaps work on Windows 8).
-- Only the default video mode is supported.
-Full-screen apps will use the system configurated resolution.
-(Usualy the native monitor resolution)
+- Monitor connect/disconnect is not supported while the app is running
+- Joystick is not supported